8 State space modelling

 8.1 Introduction

 In Chapter 7 we introduced the DLM and showed how a model of DLM form could be used for filtering, smoothing, forecasting, etc. However, we haven’t yet discussed how to go about “building” an appropriate DLM model (in particular, specifying \(\mathsf{G}_t, \mathsf{F}_t, \mathsf{W}_t, \mathsf{V}_t\)) for a given time series.
 That is the topic of this chapter.
 We will use the dlm R package to illustrate the concepts.
 We will start by looking at some simple models for long-term trends, then consider seasonal effects, then the problem of combining trends and seasonal effects, before going on to think about the incorporation of ARMA components.
-We will focus mainly on (time invariant models for) univariate time series, but the principles are quite similar for multivariate time series.
+We will focus mainly on (time invariant models for) univariate time series, but will briefly examine multivariate time series at the end of the chapter.
 Our main running example will be (the log of) J&J earnings, considered briefly in Chapter 1.

 library(astsa)